2tunnels/ambassador/docs/howtos/tls-termination.md

 ## Create a Self-Signed Certificate

 OpenSSL is a tool that allows us to create self-signed certificates for opening a TLS encrypted connection.
-The `openssl` command below will create a create a certificate and private key pair that Ambassador can use for TLS termination.
+The `openssl` command below will create a certificate and private key pair that Ambassador can use for TLS termination.